 - What is being measured?
-The most common metric is EBITDA, but others - either financial or non-financial (or a combination) may be used, (e.g. net turnover; turnover of certain products/ clients; product development and approval phases (e.g. for healthcare businesses); and retention of certain employees).
-Turnover-based earn-outs are likely to be more difficult to manipulate than those based on EBITDA.
-Ultimately the metric being measured should be measurable, not subject to manipulation and ultimately tied to the buyer's view of the value drivers of the business. - Getting the definitions right: Defining the relevant metric(s) as precisely as possible is key.
-EBITDA is not defined in any accounting standards, so if used this must be very clearly defined in the documentation. - Earn-out accounts: For financial metrics, which will be the relevant accounts and how will they be prepared?
+The most common metric is EBITDA, but others - either financial or non-financial (or a combination) - may be used. (e.g. net turnover; turnover of certain products/ clients; product development and approval phases (e.g. for healthcare businesses); and retention of certain employees).
+Turnover-based earn-outs are likely to be more difficult to manipulate than those based on EBITDA. - Getting the definitions right: Defining the relevant metric(s) as precisely as possible is key.
+EBITDA is not defined in any accounting standards, so if used this must be very clearly defined in the documentation - Earn-out accounts: For financial metrics, which will be the relevant accounts and how will they be prepared?
 Include detailed accounting policies, with early input from accountants.
 Agree specific adjustments wherever possible and avoid vague or subjective concepts (e.g. "non-recurring items").
 If integration will have started, can accounts for the acquired business still be prepared?
 For financial metrics, consider agreeing a pro-forma schedule with illustrative figures for a past period.